 Win with an unfair selling advantage by getting in early with the buyer

 “Getting in early with the customer means being proactive, not reactive; generous, not selfish; relational, not transactional.
-It also propels your career and usefulness.”
+It also propels your career and usefulness – even if you are not in selling – and gives you an unfair selling advantage.”

 Read: Ask for the sale if you expect to get it

-Getting in early with the customer means being proactive, not reactive; generous, not selfish; relational, not transactional.
-It also propels your career and usefulness.
+Getting in early with the buyer gives you an unfair selling advantage; getting in early means being proactive, not reactive; generous, not selfish; relational, not transactional.
+It also propels your career and usefulness -even if you are not in Sales.

 Read: How many follow-ups to close the sale?